Edited by: Kellie Jez

-This card is the premium travel card to have in 2021.
+This card is the premium travel card to have.
 It features extensive airport lounge access and other awesome benefits like a biannual Saks Fifth Avenue credit, monthly Uber Cash, hotel status at Marriott and Hilton (upon enrollment), and much more.

-So you’re considering signing up for the card, make sure to check out our full review of the card’s benefits.
-Here, we dive deep and show you the ins-and-outs of the card and its benefits.
+If you’re considering applying for the card, make sure to check out our full review of the Platinum’s benefits.
+Here, we dive deep and show you the ins and outs of the card and its benefits.

 Here’s a quick look at the card’s specifics — including its famous welcome offer:

 Terms Apply / Rates & Fees

 The Amex Platinum reigns supreme for luxury travel, offering the best airport lounge access plus generous statement credits, and complimentary elite status.